 Kotler emphasizes the direction of campaigns, projects and products, especially since it was detected that the main stumbling block in implementing high technology, is the ignorance of the existence of it, by the marketing professionals.
 Hence the direction of these three sections is key when implementing it.

-Principle # 9: Focus on creating long-term assets
+Principle No. 9 New Marketing: Focus on creating long-term assets

 6 Key to create long-term assets factors: